lshapz/scheduler/README.md

         i) if assignment is valid, submits it, then displays the schedule-so-far

-        ii) will allow the boss to un-assign a shift if she decides she needs to rearrange
+      d) can allow the boss to un-assign a shift if she decides she needs to rearrange

    ?? should the app warn about clopenings / overtime or is that the boss's job manually?

-      d) will soon: offer to finalize schedule once all 14 shifts are filled
+      e) will soon: offer to finalize schedule once all 14 shifts are filled

-        i) will displays complete_schedule
+        i) will display complete_schedule

         ii) if she confirms, will display complete_schedule & employee_shifts_no_good (for email)